 Not to point out the obvious, but every relationship shifts and develops over time.
-The way we relate to our parents, our friends, and, yes, our romantic partners moves through distinct stages as our bonds are formed and tested.
-Why is it, then, that the stages of a romantic relationship are harder to decipher?
-While it's true that every relationship cycles through different phases, exactly what they entail and how long they last differ from couple to couple.
+The way we relate to our parents, our friends, and, yes, our romantic partners moves through distinct stages as bonds are formed and tested.
+Why is it, then, that the stages of a romantic relationship seem more difficult to decipher?
+While it's true that every relationship cycles through different phases, what exactly they entail and how long they last differ from couple to couple.

 When is it best for couples to start getting serious?
 Does the honeymoon phase really exist?
 Does falling out of the honeymoon phase mean falling out of love?
-We asked two dating experts, Bela Gandhi, founder of Smart Dating Academy, and Nora DeKeyser, matchmaker for Three Day Rule, for their takes on the most common stages of a relationship.
-Surprisingly, both women had similar ideas on what couples can expect.
+To help provide some clarity, we asked two dating experts, Bela Gandhi, founder of Smart Dating Academy, and Nora DeKeyser, matchmaker for Three Day Rule, for their takes on the most common stages of a romantic relationship.
+Surprisingly, both women had similar ideas for what partners can expect as a relationship goes from casual dates to seriously coupled.

 Keep reading to learn about the five stages of a relationship nearly every couple experiences, according to two dating experts.